Xinma railway station

-Xinma (新馬車站 (Xīnmǎ Chēzhàn)) is a railway station on the Taiwan Railways Administration Yilan line.
+Xinma (新馬車站 (Xīnmǎ Chēzhàn)) is a railway station on the Taiwan Railway Yilan line.
 It is located in Su'ao Township, Yilan County, Taiwan.

 History

 The station was opened on 22 November 1920.
 The current station building was opened on 31 December 1970.
 Its distance between Su'aoxin Station is only 0.9km, the shortest distance between railway stations in Taiwan.

 On 21 October 2018, a train derailment occurred at Xinma Station, killing 18 people and injuring 187.
 Due to the accident, the station was closed to passenger service on 31 May 2022, to reroute the Yilan line to a shallower curve.

 Structure

 Sinma Station has a simple reinforced concrete structure building.
 The station is staffless and managed by nearby Su'aoxin Station.